The Dragon's Maw

 Gender although not directly discriminated against, Ma’rib Dam is far from equal roles, but none the less not completely prohibitive towards a woman doing a more typical male role.

 The dead are not buried.
-They are also sent to the capital where they are raised by necromancers and put to work in the mines, on a contruction crew building new structures, working the fields tending crops, tending to the vast amount of livestock, or adding to what is known as the “Great Barrier”, a wall protecting the capital that is a hundred feet high and nearly fifty miles long.
+When you die a small service is usually held.
+It’s rather somber and always ends with a statement about repaying your debts to the state and then the oar masters take the body away.
+They are then sent to the capital where they are raised by necromancers and put to work in the mines, on a construction crew building new structures, working the fields tending crops, tending to the vast amount of livestock, or adding to what is known as the “Great Barrier”, a wall protecting the capital that is a hundred feet high and nearly fifty miles long.
 It has been under construction for almost a thousand years and each new leader is tasked with building it higher.
 The strength of a leader’s reign is traditionally determined by how much he adds to the wall.
-Each leader changes the coloring or design of his reign’s blocks to better seperate his contribution from those before him.
+Each leader changes the coloring or design of his reign’s blocks to better separate his contribution from those before him.

 Other Notable Practices